emanom/nextjs-chat-vc/responses.md

 ### **Edge functions**

-* Use cCase: When you need to deliver dynamic content quickly and globally. \
+* Use case: When you need to deliver dynamic content quickly and globally. \
 Edge Functions are ideal for tasks like data fetching or rewrites because they operate after the cache​.
 * Benefits:
     * Executes in the region nearest to your users or data sources.